gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Ha ha ha."
 The bot's laugh was as musical as its voice but ten times scarier.
 "It is as much a part of us as this unit.
-All of us together form Consensus.
+All of us together form Central.
 All of us work together for the greater good."

 "You mean bringing back the Makers?"